 What did the 2017 Homeless Count find?

-A preliminary data report detailing the regional distribution and general characteristics of the homeless population was released on April 10, 2017.
+The full data report providing an extensive picture regarding the regional distribution and general characteristics of the homeless population was released on September 26, 2017.

 How can we address homelessness?

 BCNPHA’s Affordable Housing Plan for B.C. outlines the necessary investment in supply and income supports to substantially decrease homelessness in Metro Vancouver and British Columbia.
 It calls for the adoption of a Housing First Approach to support the needs of chronic and episodically homeless people in BC and an expansion and further development of existing approaches of vulnerability assessments and coordinated access into the entire housing system.

 To read more, review the Affordable Housing Plan here.

 Over a 24-hour period between March 7 and March 8 close to 1200 volunteers counted and obtained demographic information from people who do not have a place of their own where they could expect to stay for more than 30 days and do not pay rent.
 This includes people who

 - stayed overnight, on the night of March 7, in homeless shelters including transition houses for women fleeing violence and youth safe houses, people with no fixed address staying temporarily in hospitals, jails or detox facilities,